v-community/v_by_example/examples/keywords.md

 ## Keywords

-V is a very small language so it has less keywords.
+V is a very small language so it has comparatively few keywords.
 There are around 25 keywords.

 | break | const  | continue | return  | defer     |
 |-------|--------|----------|---------|-----------|